-A Discovery Server requires a DDS GuidPrefix in order to other Participants connect to it.
+A Discovery Server requires a DDS GuidPrefix in order for other Participants to connect to it.
 Under the discovery-server-guid tag, there are several possibilities for configuring a GuidPrefix.

 Discovery Server GuidPrefix by string

 The GuidPrefix of the Discovery Server can be configured using guid tag.
 Be aware of using the correct format for GuidPrefix.
 That is, 12 hexadecimal numbers (lower than ff) separated with ...